Architects: Toyo Ito AA , Fermín Vázquez (b720 Arquitectos)

 Architects: Toyo Ito (ITO AA) + Fermín Vázquez (b720 Arquitectos)

-Proyect date: 2004-2006
+Proyect Date: 2004-2006

+From the architect.
 The key priorities behind this architectural project by Toyo Ito and b720 Arquitectos, headed by Fermín Vázquez, are to respond to the immediate environment and serve as a gateway to the cities of L’Hospitalet de Llobregat and Barcelona from El Prat International Airport.

 The project consists of two differentiated towers that engage in a subtle dialogue.
 Despite the clear contrast between the buildings in terms of form, the relationship they establish is harmonious and complementary.
 The buildings (each 110 m high) play a highly symbolic role as they pay tribute to the historical Venetian towers that stand at the entrance to the exhibition centre located near Plaza España in Barcelona.